Wolves have come home to Colorado.

 San Juan Citizens Alliance has spent over 20 years advocating for habitat protection in the San Juan Mountains.
-In 2019, we joined the Rocky Mountain Wolf Project, a coalition working to put a ballot initiative on the 2020 Colorado ballot.
-If passed, Colorado Parks and Wildlife will be directed to reintroduce wolves to the Western Slope by the end of 2023.
+In 2019, we joined the Rocky Mountain Wolf Project, a coalition that put a ballot initiative on the 2020 Colorado ballot.
+The initiative passed, requiring Colorado Parks and Wildlife (CPW)to reintroduce wolves to the Western Slope by the end of 2023.

 The History

 Gray wolves once thrived throughout North America, from coast to coast and from Mexico all the way to the Arctic.
 But when hunters drove down the large mammal populations on which they depended, wolves turned more to livestock.
 This, of course, sealed their fate.
-The remaining wolves were hunted down by humans – shot, poisoned, and trapped until the 1940’s when none remained in Colorado.
+The remaining wolves were hunted down by humans – shot, poisoned, and trapped until the 1940’s when none remained in Colorado and the rest of the lower 48 states, except for a small population in Minnesota.

 In the 1960s, gray wolves earned federal protections through what eventually became the Endangered Species Act, under which recovery of the species was mandated.
-In 1995, after 20 years of effort, 31 gray wolves from Canada were relocated to Yellowstone National Park and central Idaho.
-Now, efforts are underway to bring wolves back to Colorado.
+In 1995, after 20 years of effort, 66 gray wolves from Canada were relocated to Yellowstone National Park and central Idaho.
+Now wolves are being returned to their rightful place in Colorado.

 Wolves belong in Colorado, plain and simple.
-Intentional, effective reintroduction will restore Colorado ecosystems and strengthen the genetic resiliency of North American populations.
-We’re working to help bring wolves back home.
+Intentional, effective reintroduction was the only sure way to restore Colorado ecosystems and strengthen the genetic resiliency of North American populations.
+We’re proud of our work that is to helping to bring wolves back home.

 There is no question that wolves cause profound change in the behavior of their prey and improve prey population health, creating other positive effects in their environment.

 Gray wolves evolved approximately 300,000 years ago, and though many large animals have since disappeared, the wolf has continued to survive and thrive (except when faced with determined human efforts to eradicate them).
-Wolves now specialize in hunting ungulates, including elk, deer, caribou, moose and bison.
+Wolves now specialize in hunting ungulates (hooved animals), including elk, deer, caribou, moose and bison.

-Because wolves evolved together with their prey and ecosystems, wolves’ hunting behavior causes changes in prey behavior that are critical to a healthy, functioning ecosystem.
+Because wolves evolved together with their prey and ecosystems, wolf hunting behavior causes changes in prey behavior that are critical to a healthy, functioning ecosystem.
 When wolves were eradicated from Yellowstone, deer and elk populations boomed for decades, decimating willow, aspen and cottonwoods.
-The river banks eroded, beavers and songbirds birds struggled, and even scavengers were pressed to survive.
+The riverbanks eroded, beavers and songbirds birds struggled, and even scavengers were pressed to survive.

-Now, nearly 25 years after wolves were introduced to Yellowstone, we’ve seen that ecosystem bounce back.
-Wolves not only keep populations of grazers in check, but also disperse them, distributing their impact.
+Now, nearly 30 years after wolves were introduced to Yellowstone, we’ve seen that ecosystem bounce back.
+Wolves not only keep populations of wild ungulates in check, but also disperse them, distributing their impact.
 Trees and shrubs are thriving again, stabilizing the soil and riverbanks, and also providing homes for birds and food for beavers.
 Scavengers can find more leftover food from wolf kills and beaver dams store more water and provided habitat for numerous other species.
 Learn more about these impacts below:

 Prey Behavior